freddobson/extensions/README.md

 a:exe("/usr/local/bin/nc")
 -- Add optional parameter information a:params("-l -p 1337")
--- Custom 'autostart kind'
+-- Custom 'autostart type'
-a:kind("Log File Entry")
+a:type("Log File Entry")
 -- Executed on
 a:executed("2019-05-01 11:23:00")
 -- Modified on